dokang307/Internship_Report/content/2-Proposal/_index.md

 | **Ops**      | CloudWatch   | Logs, Metrics, Alarms                                         | ~$9.41               |
 | **CI/CD**    | CodePipeline | 1 Active Pipeline                                             | ~$1.05               |
 | **Total**    |              |                                                               | **~$108.38 / Month** |

-_Note: Actual costs may be lower thanks to the Free Tier (first 12 months) and AWS Credits for students._

 ---